 Implementing OB Hospitalist Models: Today, hospitals across the U.S. are adopting OB hospitalist models at an increasing rate to help mitigate the impacts of the shortage and ensure access to care.
 Studies have found that implementing OB hospitalist models delivers benefits for patients, OB providers, and hospitals alike.

-Utilizing Locum Tenens Physicians and Advanced Practitioners: As OB/GYN staffing gaps continue nationwide, utilizing locum tenens to fill in temporary staffing gaps is vital in ensuring continuous access to care.
+Utilizing OB/GYN Locum Tenens Physicians and Advanced Practitioners: As OB/GYN staffing gaps continue nationwide, utilizing locum tenens to fill in temporary staffing gaps is vital in ensuring continuous access to care.
 By implementing OB/GYN locum tenens into staffing strategies, healthcare leaders can expand and ensure access to vital OB/GYN care.

 For a comprehensive look into the OB/GYN shortage, the contributing factors, and strategies for navigating it, we invite you to download our complete white paper by filling out the form above.